Entropicsky/Perplexity-Crawler/README.md

 # Perplexity Research Crawler

-A powerful AI research tool that combines Perplexity API and Firecrawl to generate comprehensive research reports.
-This script automatically researches any topic, crawls citation sources, and produces beautifully formatted reports.
+An AI research tool that combines Perplexity API and Firecrawl to help facilitate the creation of comprehensive research reports.
+This script automatically researches any topic, crawls citation sources, and produces nicely formatted markdown documents for each, as well as a single PDF report of the output.

 ## Overview